Stilanof/Numerical_Processes/README.md

-The company needs a program that help the operators re-writing the base times documentation and start producing again soon.
+The company needs a program that help the operators re-write the base times documentation and start producing again soon.

 ## *Repository explained* 🛠️
 Index...folder explanation will be future upload